d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 # What is Hyperparameter Optimization?
 :label:`sec_what_is_hpo`

-A deep neural network comes with a large number of weight and bias parameters, which are determined automatically by stochastic gradient descent (see Chapter :ref:`sec_sgd`).
+A deep neural network comes with a large number of weight and bias parameters.
+These parameters are learned (that is, estimated) during training.
+As we have seen in Chapter :ref:`sec_sgd`, stochastic gradient is a widely adopted algorithm suitable for this task.
 On top of these, every neural networks has additional **hyperparameters** that need to be configured by the user.
-For example, to ensure that stochastic gradient descent converges to a local optimum :ref:`chap_optimization`, we have to adjust the learning rate and batch size.
+For example, to ensure that stochastic gradient descent converges to a local optimum of the training loss :ref:`chap_optimization`, we have to adjust the learning rate and batch size.
 To avoid overfitting on the training dataset :ref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay :ref:`sec_weight_decay` or dropout :ref:`sec_dropout`.
 We can define the capacity and inductive bias of the model by setting the number of layers and number of units or filters per layer (i.e., the effective number of weights).

 Unfortunately, we cannot simply adjust these hyperparameters by minimizing the training loss, because this would lead to overfitting on the training data.
 For example, setting regularization parameters, such as dropout :ref:`sec_dropout` or weight decay :ref:`sec_weight_decay` to zero leads to a small training loss, but might hurt the generalization performance.

 Without a different form of automation, hyperparameters have to be set manually in a trial-and-error fashion, in what amounts to a time-consuming and difficult part of machine learning workflows :cite:`hpo`.
 For example, consider training a ResNet :ref:`sec_resnet` on CIFAR-10, which takes on an Amazon Elastic Cloud Compute (EC2) g4dn.xlarge instance more than 2 hours.
-Even if we manually try only a small set of hyperparameters configurations (~10), this would already take us roughly one day.
+Even if we manually try only a small set of hyperparameters configurations (~10) in sequence, this would already take us roughly one day.
 To make matters worse, hyperparameters are usually not directly transferable across architectures and datasets :cite:`feurer-arxiv22`,`wistuba-ml18`,`bardenet-icml13a`, and need to be re-optimized for every new task.
 Also, for most hyperparameters, there are no rule-of-thumbs, and expert knowledge is required to find sensible values.

 Hyperparameter optimization (HPO) algorithms are designed to tackle this problem in a principled and automated fashion :cite:`feurer-automlbook18a`, by framing it as a global optimization problem.
-The default objective is an error metric on a hold-out validation dataset, but could in principle be any other business metric.
-It can be combined with or constrained by secondary objectives such as training time, inference time, or model complexity.
+The default objective is the error on a hold-out validation dataset, but could in principle be any other business metric.
+It can be combined with or constrained by secondary objectives (see :ref:'sec_hpo_advanced'), such as training time, inference time, or model complexity.

-More recently, hyperparameter optimization has been extended to **neural architecture search (NAS)** :cite:`elsken-arxiv18a`,`wistuba-arxiv19`, where the goal is to find entirely new neural network architectures.
-Compared to classical HPO, NAS is even more expensive in terms of computation nd requires additional efforts to remain feasible in practice.
-Both HPO and NAS can be considered as sub-fields of AutoML :cite:`hutter-book19a`, which aims to automated the entire ML pipeline.
+Recently, hyperparameter optimization has been extended to **neural architecture search (NAS)** :cite:`elsken-arxiv18a`,`wistuba-arxiv19`, where the goal is to find entirely new neural network architectures.
+Compared to classical HPO, NAS is even more expensive in terms of computation and requires additional efforts to remain feasible in practice.
+Both, HPO and NAS can be considered as sub-fields of AutoML :cite:`hutter-book19a`, which aims to automated the entire ML pipeline.

-In this section we will introduce HPO and show how we can automatically find the best hyperparameters of an logistic regression example, introduced in :ref:`sec_softmax_concise`, which minimize the classification error on the hold-out validation dataset.
+In this section we will introduce HPO and show how we can automatically find the best hyperparameters of the logistic regression example introduced in :ref:`sec_softmax_concise`.

 ##  The Optimization Problem
 :label:`sec_definition_hpo`

-We will start with a simple toy problem, searching for the learning rate of the multi-class logistic regression model from :ref:sec_sgd to minimizes the validation error on the Fashion MNIST dataset.
+We will start with a simple toy problem: searching for the learning rate of the multi-class logistic regression model from :ref:sec_sgd to minimize the validation error on the Fashion MNIST dataset.
 While other hyperparameters like batch size or number of epochs are also worth tuning, we focus on learning rate alone for simplicity.